VisionEval/VisionEval-Docs/docs/09-estimation.md

 VE2001NHTS::Veh_df
   + Estimation method: Package build
   + Estimation script: R/AssignVehicleAge.R
-  + Model object: data/AssignVehicleAgeSpecifications.rda
+  + Model object: NA
   + Notes: Sources estimation data from the VE NHTS 2001 package.

 ####  AssignVehicleOwnership

 This module determines the number of vehicles owned or leased by each household as a function of household characteristics, land use characteristics, and transportation system characteristics.

-* This module step uses data sources including NHTS 2001
+* Data sources include NHTS 2001
-* This module step uses model types including Hurdle
+* Model types include Hurdle
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignVehicleOwnership.md
+* Documented in inst/module_docs/AssignVehicleOwnership.md

 The models in this model step are: